-This research deals with the impact of the quality process on the economic and financial performance of the organizations dealing in a global business.

-The literature review has been achieved concerning the following points revealed by many and controversial authors: - organizations being the mother of all the events of quality and their design evolution context enabling (or not) certification; - the process of the quality to be implemented usually implying the ISO norms and their conceptual and practical application in the operating process of the organization and the inherent state of art; - finally, the aim of this review pertains to the connection between the quality process in an organization and its performance - economic and financial.
-Some international literature review findings from the global world will be considered.
-From these main ideas, a model of analysis was built, from which, some interesting questions will be raised which will belong to a questionnaire to be addressed to a mix of certified Portuguese organizations in order to know if they feel that the quality process had an impact on their performance; to validate these ideas their accounts will be studied in terms of ratios that will enable some benchmarking between the precedent years and the forthcoming years of the certification.
-A ROQ indicator - Return on Quality, constructed under Deming, Malcolm and EFQM inspiration, will be considered as a final result of this study and it will be a measure on Quality.
-When enlarged to the global competing market this might allow some interesting findings for the global business.
+This research deals with the impact of the quality process on the economic and financial performance of organizations.
+The literature review has been achieved concerning the following points revealed by many and controversial authors : - organizations being the mother of all the events of quality and their design evolution context enabling (or not) certification; - the process of the quality to be implemented usually implying the ISO norms and their conceptual and practical application in the operating process of the organization and the inherent state of art; - finally, the aim of this review pertains to the connection between the quality process in an organization and its performance - economic and financial.
+From the main ideas retrieved from this literature review a model of analysis is built from which some interesting questions will be raised.
+According to the literature assumptions, a questionnaire will be drawn and addressed to a mix of certified and non certified Portuguese organizations in order to know if they feel that the quality process has an impact on their performance either under an economic or financial point of view.
+For this, the organization accounts will be studied in terms of ratios that enable some benchmarking between the precedent years and the forthcoming years of the certification to be done.
+A ROQ indicator -Return on Quality, will be considered as a final result of this study.

-Keywords: global business, organization, quality process, performance, ROQ - return on quality, global business
+Keywords: organization, quality process, performance, ROQ - return on quality